zincio/apidocs/source/includes/_orders.md

 webhooks | Object | A [webhooks object](#webhooks-object) including URLs that will receive POST requests after particular events have finished client_notes | Object | Any metadata to store on the request for future use.
 This object will be passed back in the response. promo_codes | Array | A list of promotion codes to use at checkout.
 See [promo code](#promo-code-object) object. strict_expired_product_id | Boolean | Defaults to false.
-If true, we will fail orderes where the product_id is "expired" or "deprecated".
+If true, we will fail orders where the product_id is "expired" or "deprecated".
 If unset or false, Amazon redirects us to a valid product_id and we buy that one. po_number | Number | (Amazon business accounts only).
-Adds a purchase order number to the order. amazon_day | String | (Amazon only) Specify exact name of Amazon Day shipping selection when ship_method is set to `amazon_day`.
+Adds a purchase order number to the order. amazon_day | String | (Amazon only) Specify exact name of Amazon Day shipping selection when ship_method is set to `amazon_day`. fail_if_taxed | Boolean | Defaults to false.
+If true, we will fail orders where taxes are included in the total.
+Useful for ZMA orders that are hoping to be placed tax-exempt.

 ## Retrieving an order